ansrivas/getignore/README.md

 ---
 ### Usage
 ```
-$ getignore
+→ getignore
 Usage:
   getignore [command]

 Available Commands:
-  download        Download a gitignore file for the given language.
+  downloadIgnore  Download a gitignore file for the given language.
   downloadLicense Download a license file from github.
   listIgnores     Display a list of available gitignore files.
   listLicenses    Display a list of available licenses.